01

 Component library

-The component library was the spine of the program.
-Each business unit owns its own pages but pulls from a shared system of headers, section blocks, product cards, table styles, and CTAs — keeping the look unified without bottlenecking content updates.
+The component library was the spine of the project.
+Each business unit owns its own pages but pulls from a shared system of headers, section blocks, product cards, table styles, and CTAs, keeping the look unified without bottlenecking content updates.

 Outcome